 Printing out all my past appraisals, gathering up feedback, projects I’d worked on.
-I wasn’t to know that extreme tiredness would warrant my memory deficient or that I would require a huge confidence boost.
+I wasn’t to know that extreme tiredness would render my memory deficient or that I would require a huge confidence boost.
 Having all of this to hand to refer to either when negotiating a return, applying for new jobs (perhaps) or just in preparing yourself for going back can be so useful and would definitely be time well spent.

 – Given myself a good talking to about the need to prove I was wonder woman.